smudger/blog-client/content/posts/new-blog-musings.md

 In terms of hosting, I'm using [Netlify](https://www.netlify.com/ "Netlify") and have little to say because it's been so seamless.
 It took me no time at all to set up continuous deployment and everything just seemed to work first time so I'm one happy camper on that front.

 Overall, I have to say that as this back-end developer's first foray into the world of front-end development, setting up this blog has been a hugely rewarding experience and I'm excited to see where I can go with it next.
-Watch this space for more vaguely programming-related ramblings and more about more journey into the wild world of the front-end! :)
+Watch this space for more vaguely programming-related ramblings and more about my journey into the wild world of the front-end! :)